rogeryeosgit/QTProject/README.md

 16/07/2018
 - The default mongoDB port is TCP 27017
 - The way to delete data manually is via db.users.deleteOne({key value pair}) or db.users.deleteMany({key value pair})
+- Mongoose gives an automatic versioning "__v", disable via versionKey: false
+- Express has an inbuilt mechanism to handle errors